 The international VAR “network” is exactly what it sounds like.
 There are local VARs in each country that together make up a “network.”

 This “network” isn’t an official network, which is why we put it in quotation marks.
-Everytime a company wants to use an international VAR, they have to research, vet, and onboard a new foreign company.
+Everytime a company wants to use an international reseller, they have to research, vet, and onboard a new foreign company.
 Besides the administrative headache of working with the international VAR, there are also cultural difficulties like: managing time-zone, SLAs, and language barriers.
 We’ll get into the business reasons for why international VARs aren’t a good solution shortly.

 As of now, buying through the international VAR “network” is the status quo.